Arksine/moonraker/docs/api_changes.md

 This document keeps a record of all changes to Moonraker's web APIs.

+### January 22nd 2021
+- The `POST /machine/update/client` endpoint now requires a `name` argument.
+This change added multiple client support
+- The response to `GET /machine/update/status` no longer returns a `client` field.
+Instead it will add fields matching the `name` of each configured client.
+Keep in mind that the client object could have a different set of fields depending on the type of a client.
+The easy way to check for this is to see if a `branch` field is present.
+  If so, this client is a `git repo`.
+Otherwise it is a `web` client.

 ### January 4th 2021
 - A `notify_update_refreshed` notification has been added.
 Moonraker now auto-refreshes the update status at roughly a 2 hour interval.
 When